johnpeart/johnpeart.github.io/src/posts/blogpost/2018-12-31-setting-goals-for-2019.md

 Sure, I did some pretty cool stuff, like [this](https://www.flickr.com/photos/johnpeart/albums/72157691233282470),  [this](https://www.gov.uk/government/publications/lgbt-action-plan-2018-improving-the-lives-of-lesbian-gay-bisexual-and-transgender-people) and [this](https://www.flickr.com/photos/johnpeart/albums/72157693863692562), but I [didn't do the things I said I was going to](/2018/12/16/ive-failed-my-2018-goals).

 Well, 2019 is a new year.
 Another chance to remind me that I'm not very good at keeping promises to myself.
-So what New Year's resolutions am I going to make?
+So what New Year’s resolutions am I going to make?

 ## Goals for 2019